Collaborative Professionals Northern Beaches

-As part of the collaborative process, it is sometimes helpful to hear from the children directly.
-Rebecca is specially trained to conduct one-off sessions with children, called Child Inclusive Practice (CIP).
+As part of the collaborative process, Rebecca Burnett-Smith is specially trained to conduct one-off consultations with children, called Child Inclusive Practice (CIP).

-In CIP, children and young people, aged 5 - 18 years, have the opportunity to share their hopes, needs and concerns about the separation.
-They have a place to talk in a focussed, therapeutic way about what the separation is like for them, including what they like and what they find difficult.
+In CIP, children and young people, aged 5 - 18 years, have the opportunity to reflect on their hopes, needs and concerns about the separation.
+Children’s sessions are conducted in a balanced, sensitive, and age-appropriate manner, and gives children the space to talk to an independent person about what the separation is like for them, including what they like and what they find difficult.

-The children's voices can then be brought into the collaborative process and assists parents to develop plans which take the children's needs into consideration.
-The CIP will also identify children who need further support and assistance.
+Feedback is then provided to the parents in the collaborative process which assists parents to develop parenting arrangements which take their children's experiences into consideration.
+CIP will also identify children who need further support and assistance.